creachadair/tomledit/README.md

 structure of TOML documents.
 Unlike other TOML libraries, this one does not convert values into Go data structures (for that I recommend [github.com/BurntSushi/toml][toml]).
-However, it does preserve the complete structure of its input, including comments, allowing a TOML document to be read, manipulated, and written back out without loss.
+However, it does preserve the complete structure of its input, including declaration order and comments, allowing a TOML document to be read, manipulated, and written back out without loss.

 This library is intended to implement the [TOML v1.0.0][spec] specification.